orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 Figure 6: From left to right: Original image, fancy colored classified image and regularized classification map with radius equal to 3 pixels.

-The input data set for training must have the following structure :
+The input data set for training must have the following structure:

 -  *n* components for the input predictors

 -  one component for the corresponding output value

-The application supports 2 input formats :
+The application supports 2 input formats:

--  An image list : each image should have components matching the structure detailed earlier (*n* feature components + 1 output value)
+-  An image list: each image should have components matching the structure detailed earlier (*n* feature components + 1 output value)

--  A CSV file : the first *n* columns are the feature components and the last one is the output value
+-  A CSV file: the first *n* columns are the feature components and the last one is the output value

 If you have separate images for predictors and output values, you can